Hendrix-CS/csci235/index.md

     * Achieving some but not all of the agreed-upon project goals: 1 robot credit
     * Submitting a satsifactory project report: 1 robot credit
     * Delivering a satisfactory project presentation: 1 robot credit
+    * Submitting the project code and report on-time, and delivering the presentation on the assigned day: 1 robot credit
 * Asking questions during presentations:
   * Ask at least one question on each of the four presentation days: 2 robot credits
   * Ask at least one question on each of two presentation days: 1 robot credit